Safety checks at London's historic theatres after ceiling collapse

 LONDON Historic theatres in London's West End were undergoing checks on Friday after the ceiling of one collapsed, injuring dozens and raising fears about safety at some of the world's oldest and most elegant playhouses.

-Up to 90 people were injured, seven seriously, after a section of ornate plaster ceiling measuring about 10 metres (33 feet) by 10 metres fell onto the audience at the 112-year-old Apollo Theatre during an evening performance on Thursday.
+Up to 90 people were injured, seven seriously, after a section of ornate plaster ceiling measuring about 10 meters (33 feet) by 10 meters fell onto the audience at the 112-year-old Apollo Theatre during an evening performance on Thursday.

 Some of the 720-strong audience watching the popular play "The Curious Incident of the Dog in the Night-Time" told Reuters of panic and screams as the ceiling collapsed, filling the theatre with dust as they rushed for the exits.